salesforcecli/plugin-login/messages/logout.md

 # config-removal-of-all-environment-authentications

-Do you wish to logout of all %d environments (y/n)?
+Do you want to logout of all %d environments (y/n)?

 # no-authentications-logged-out